lobradov/jekyll-now/_posts/2018-01-18-Building-docker-multiarch-images.md

 # Creating your Dockerfile(s)

-## Differnet Dockerfile per architecture
+## Different Dockerfile per architecture

 You can create separate `Dockerfile.<arch>` for each of the architectures.
 This would allow you to have different build procedures for each of the archs (so you can push different package repositories).
 For example: